 Personal wireless devices for content sharing can be provided to staff removing the need for cabling which can be difficult to clean and present a contamination risk.

-So, now we have pictures, what about the sound?
+So, now we have images, what about the sound?
 Most medium to large meeting spaces require some form of audio reinforcement that includes amplifiers, speakers and microphones.
 On the whole, these systems are passive and rarely come into physical content with meeting participants with the possible exception of microphones.
 Lectern and lapel mics can be easily replaced with fixed ceiling microphones which can deliver very similar results, although careful consideration is needed on their location for optimal results.
 Many systems now incorporate sophisticated software control of pickup patterns, sometimes in combination with sound masking technology, however placing the microphones in the right position from the start means these capabilities enhance the audio rather than fighting to make it work.

 Appropriately configured voice control devices can be used to control meeting room environments, significantly reducing cross-contamination risks.

 Touch screen controllers are the central component in many meeting rooms around the world.
-Regarded as crucial to any medium-large integrated AV system these devices are now likely to be a contamination concern to anybody using a meeting room.
+Regarded as crucial to any medium-large integrated AV system, these devices are now likely to be a contamination concern to anybody using a meeting room.